A Generalized CUR decomposition for matrix pairs: Generalized CUR decomposition and its approximation properties

 Here $S_A \in \R^{m \times k}$, $S_B \in \R^{d \times k}$, and $P \in \R^{n \times k}$ are index selection matrices $(k < n)$. \end{definition} It is key that {\em the same} columns of $A$ and $B$ are selected; this gives a coupling between the decomposition of $A$ and $B$.

 The matrices $C_A, C_B$ and $R_A, R_B$ are subsets of the columns and rows, respectively, of the original matrices.
-In the rest of the paper, we will focus on the matrix $A$; we can perform a similar analysis for the matrix $B$.
-As in \cref{sec:DEIM}, we again have the vectors $s_A, p$ as the indices of the selected rows and columns such that $C_A = AP$ and $R_A = S_A^TA$, where $S_A=I(:,s_A)$ and $P=I(:,p)$.
-The choice of $p$ and $s_A$ is based on the transformation matrices from the rank-$k$ truncated GSVD.
+In the rest of the paper, we will mainly focus on the matrix $A$; we can perform a similar analysis for the matrix $B$ (see also the comments at the end of this section).
+As in \cref{sec:DEIM}, we again have the vectors $\bss_A, \bp$ as the indices of the selected rows and columns such that $C_A = AP$ and $R_A = S_A^TA$, where $S_A=I(:,\bss_A)$ and $P=I(:,\bp)$.
+The choice of $\bp$ and $\bss_A$ is based on the transformation matrices from the rank-$k$ truncated GSVD.

 Given $P$ and $S_A$, the middle matrix $M_A$ can be constructed in different ways to satisfy certain desirable approximation properties.
-In \cite{Sorensen}, the authors show how setting $M=A(s,p)^{-1}$ leads to a CUR decomposition corresponding to the $p$ columns and $s$ rows of $A$.
+In \cite{Sorensen}, the authors show how setting $M=A(\bss,\bp)^{-1}$ leads to a CUR decomposition corresponding to the $\bp$ columns and $\bss$ rows of $A$.
 Instead, following these authors \cite{Sorensen} and others \cite{Mahoney,Stewart}, we choose to construct the middle matrix $M_A$ as $(C_A^T C_A)^{-1}C_A^T A R_A^T(R_A R_A^T )^{-1}$.
-This possibility, as shown by Stewart \cite{Stewart}, minimizes $\norm{A-CMR}$ for a given $p$ and $s$.
+This option, as shown by Stewart \cite{Stewart}, minimizes $\norm{A-CMR}$ for a given $\bp$ and $\bss$.
 Computing the middle matrix as such yields a decomposition that can be viewed as first projecting the columns of $A$ onto $\text{Range}(C)$ and then projecting the result onto the row space of $R$, both steps being optimal for the 2-norm error.

+The following proposition establishes a connection between the DEIM-GCUR of $(A, B)$ and the DEIM-CUR of $AB^{-1}$ and $AB^+$ for a square and nonsingular $B$ and a nonsquare but full-rank $B$, respectively. \begin{proposition} (i) If $B$ is a square and nonsingular matrix, then the selected row and column indices from the CUR decomposition of $AB^{-1}$ are the same as index vectors $\bss_A$ and $\bss_B$ obtained from the GCUR decomposition of $(A, B)$, respectively.

+(ii) Moreover, in the special case where $B=I$, the GCUR decomposition of $A$ coincides with the CUR decomposition of $A$, in that the factors $C$ and $R$ of $A$ are the same for both methods: the first line of \eqref{eq:gcur} is equal to \eqref{cur}.